gabeparra/AiListener/README.md

-# Caption AI
+# Glup - Advanced Meeting Intelligence

-Meeting caption listener + summarizer with pluggable LLM backends.
+Meeting caption listener + summarizer with Glup personality and pluggable LLM backends.

 ## Overview

-Caption AI is a Python application that listens to meeting captions (or generates fake transcript segments for testing) and produces rolling summaries using configurable LLM backends.
-It supports OpenAI/ChatGPT, Grok, Gemini, and local models via Ollama.
+Glup is an advanced AI meeting assistant that listens to meeting captions (or generates fake transcript segments for testing) and produces rolling summaries with the calculated, analytical personality of Glup.
+It supports OpenAI/ChatGPT, Grok, Gemini, and local models via Ollama with full GPU acceleration for RTX 4090 and other NVIDIA GPUs.

 ## Architecture